ZANDE HOUSE

 ceiling, flooring, plumbing = $33.30

-Following the death of Ethel de Long Zande from cancer in 1928, the building was sold to the School by Luigi Zande to be used as a memorial to Ethel de Long Zande and to be used for the School at the discretion of the Board of Directors.
+Following the death of Ethel de Long Zande from cancer in 1928, the building was sold to the School by Luigi Zande as a memorial to his wife, to be used for the School at the discretion of the Board of Directors.
 The house was sold for a nominal sum as shown in this record, dated May 23, 1928:

 Zande House.
 Record of disposition by Luigi Zande, May 23, 1928. [zande_corresp_007.jpg]